Go Back Email Link

 Cook the chorizo

-• Heat ½ tablespoon of extra virgin olive oil in a large deep skillet over medium heat.
-Add the chorizo half moons in a single layer and cook for 3 to 4 minutes, turning once, until the fat has rendered and the oil has turned a deep fragrant red.
+• Chop chorizo into half moons.
+Heat ½ tablespoon of extra virgin olive oil in a large deep skillet over medium heat.
+Add the chorizo in a single layer and cook for 3 to 4 minutes, turning once, until the fat has rendered and the oil has turned a deep fragrant red.
 The chorizo should be lightly caramelized on both sides.
 Remove the chorizo with a slotted spoon and set aside.
 Leave all the rendered oil in the pan.

 Sear the chicken